Efficient evaluation of quantum observables using entangled measurements: Error derived from the grouping

 with $J > 0$.
 We assume $J=1$ for simplicity.
 A variance of this Hamiltonian is

 if one performs measurements $\X\X$, $\Y\Y$, and $\Z\Z$ independently.
-If one performs a joint measurement (Bell measurement), a variance of the Hamiltonian is
+If one performs a joint measurement (Bell measurement), a variance of the Hamiltonian can then be expressed as

-We numerically compute the square of standard errors for Pauli strings and grouped Pauli strings using a Bell measurement.
-We prepare 10000 random states by Haar random unitary and calculate the standard errors.
-The number of running circuit is 500 samples per Pauli strings for no-grouping (3 groups) and 1500 samples per sets for a Bell measurement (1 group).
-The average of the squared standard errors of no-grouping is 0.00479, and that of the grouping with a Bell measurement is 0.00159.
+We numerically computed the square of the standard errors for Pauli strings and grouped Pauli strings using a Bell measurement.
+We used 10,000 random states of Haar random unitary to calculate the standard errors.
+The number of running circuits is 500 samples per Pauli strings for no-grouping (three groups) and 1500 samples per group for a Bell measurement (one group).
+The average of the squared standard errors of no-grouping is 0.00479 and that of the grouping with a Bell measurement is 0.00159.
 This numerical result shows that the grouping with Bell measurement has less standard error.
 See Fig.~\ref{fig:error} for the distributions.
-The distribution for the grouping with a Bell measurement is interesting because the values are concentrated around the upper bound, while this characteristic is not seen in the case of the grouping with TPB (see Fig.~S5.\ in Supplementary information of Kandala et~al~\cite{Kandala2017}).
-It might be an intrinsic property of the grouping with entangled measurements.
+The distribution for the grouping with a Bell measurement is interesting because the values are concentrated around the upper bound, and this characteristic is not seen in the case of the grouping with TPB (refer to Fig.~S5.\ in the Supplementary Information of Kandala et~al.~\cite{Kandala2017}).
+This might be an intrinsic property of the grouping with entangled measurements.